← Blog

 Senate

-Which raises a question the model can't answer but that I think the shape of the curve strongly implies: what if the hill isn't about corruption at all, but about leverage?
+Which raises a question the model can't answer but that I think the shape of the curve strongly implies: what if the money signal is mostly about legibility?

 IV.
 Where Money Matters Most